lgs/GGM/README.md

 >[ab](http://en.wikipedia.org/wiki/ApacheBench) is a single-threaded command line computer program for measuring the performance of HTTP web servers.
 Originally designed to test the Apache HTTP Server, it is actually generic enough to test any web server.

-What is following is a comparison between [Rails 3](https://github.com/rails/rails) and [Goliath 1](https://github.com/postrank-labs/goliath) JSON API consuming
+Following the comparison between [Rails 3](https://github.com/rails/rails) and [Goliath 1](https://github.com/postrank-labs/goliath) JSON API.
----

 The following ApacheBench, has been run on Heroku Cedar single Web Dynos, on Ruby 1.9.3p194, MongoLAB/MongoDB.
 Goliath 1 responds to 100 cuncurrent calls in 1.826 seconds, with a medium of 54.76 requests per second:

 <pre>